 It could be as simple as, “Would you rather eat ice cream or potato salad?”
 The person being asked the question provides the answer and asks another player a similar question.

-32. The Alphabet Game
+31. The Alphabet Game

 Younger kids, older kids, and adults can all play the alphabet game together on car trips.
 All players need to do is look out the window to spot things that start with each alphabet letter in sequence from A to Z.

 Finally, don’t forget to arm yourself with a huge arsenal of knock-knock jokes for kids and car games for kids that are also very handy for lightening the mood on the go.
-I also now have a list of road trip activities and gear for kids.

-What are your favorite fun travel games?
+What are your favorite fun travel games for kids?

 Katie Dillon is the managing editor of La Jolla Mom.
 She helps readers plan San Diego vacations through her hotel expertise (that stems from living in a Four Seasons hotel) and local connections.
 Readers have access to exclusive discounts on theme park tickets (like Disneyland and San Diego Zoo) and perks at luxury hotels worldwide through her.
 She also shares insider tips for visiting major cities worldwide, like Hong Kong, London, Paris, and Shanghai, that her family has either lived in or visits regularly (or both).